For Students and Parents

 LEAVING CAMPUS

+Students aged 18 and older may leave the campus at any time.
 Students under age 18 are not allowed to leave campus without parental, faculty, or counselor supervision.
 This includes walking on County Route 10.

 ON-CAMPUS HOUSING